trunk-io/plugins/contributing.md

       local: </path/to/repo/root>
 ```

-Run `trunk run toggle-local` to quickly toggle this setting in this repo.

 Adding a plugin source lets users run `trunk check enable` or `trunk actions enable` with linters
 and actions defined in that plugin.
 For more information, see our
 [docs](https://docs.trunk.io/docs/plugins).